gaje85/kubernetes/00-setup-kops/README.md

 ## 5) Apply the role to ec2 instance

-	   Select the ec2 instance and go to actions , instance settings , Modify IAM role
+	   Select the ec2 instance and go to actions -> Security ->  Modify IAM role

 	   <img src="attachrole.png"/>